chris-arvs/cinemax-website/README.md

 Website is hosted in xampp with Apache and MySQL modules on Start.
 Put files inside this C:\xampp\htdocs directory.
-In MySQL Module create a database names cinemaxdb and import cinemaxdb.sql
+In MySQL Module create a database name cinemaxdb and import cinemaxdb.sql

 The admin user is username:Chrisar password:Chrisar.
-To confirm a sign up the admin must change confirmed ftom 0 to 1 by going on edit user putting only his id and on confirm to put 1
+To confirm a sign up the admin must change confirmed from 0 to 1 by going on edit user putting only his id and on confirm to put 1